Genez-io/genezio-landing-page/content/privacy-policy.md

 **Information Security**

+We limit access to personal data only to those employees, agents, contractors and the third parties who have a business need-to-know.

 We secure information you provide on computer servers in a controlled, secure environment, protected from unauthorized access, use, or disclosure.
 We maintain reasonable administrative, technical, and physical safeguards in an effort to protect against unauthorized access, use, modification, and disclosure of Personal Information in our control and custody.
+We limit access to personal data only to those employees, agents, contractors and the third parties who have a business need-to-know.

 However, no data transmission over the Internet or wireless network can be guaranteed.

 Therefore, while we strive to protect your Personal Information, you acknowledge that (i) there are security and privacy limitations of the Internet which are beyond our control; (ii) the security, integrity, and privacy of any and all information and data exchanged between you and the Website and Services cannot be guaranteed; and (iii) any such information and data may be viewed or tampered with in transit by a third party, despite best efforts.